levans88/eyeLike/Readme.md

+##...Added Notes
+- This repo was forked from Tristan Hume's work as described in the original readme below.
+- I have converted constants to globals so the values can be adjusted at runtime.
+- Trackbars were added using OpenCV's included portions of qt.
+- I intended to add checkboxes to toggle some settings also but that requires full qt (which is out of scope for this weekend project...)
+- I tested min/max valid values for each variable independently but it is *possible* to crash on certain combos
+- The trackbars don't display values on the correct scale for floats but they are divided in the methods
+- Some methods were modified to prevent "0" and use at least "1" as a minimum value instead.
+- Blur only works with odd numbers so currently I'm just doing +1 if even.
+- Comments are not cleaned up yet.

 ##eyeLike
-An OpenCV based webcam gaze tracker based on a simple image gradient-based eye center algorithm by Fabian Timm.
+An OpenCV based webcam eye tracker based on a simple image gradient-based eye center algorithm by Fabian Timm.

 ## DISCLAIMER
 **This does not track gaze yet.** It is basically just a developer reference implementation of Fabian Timm's algorithm that shows some debugging windows with points on your pupils.